Practical One-Round-Trip BFT Replication

-\Para{Testbed.} We use \texttt{t2d-standard-16} VMs from Google Cloud and evalute in a country-wide deployment.
-VM clocks were synchronized with Google Cloud's default NTP setup \cite{chrony}, leading to <1 ms clock synchronization error.
-Client/proxy and replica VMs were evenly distributed across 4 different regions: us-east1, us-east4, us-west1, and us-west4.
+\Para{Testbed.} We use \texttt{t2d-standard-16} VMs from Google Cloud and evaluate in a country-wide deployment.
+VM clocks are synchronized with Google Cloud's default NTP setup \cite{chrony}, leading to <1 ms clock synchronization error.
+Replica VMs are evenly distributed across 4 different regions: us-east1, us-east4, us-west1, and us-west4.
 Client VMs are distributed more widely; in addition to the 4 above regions, we also place clients in us-east5, us-south1, us-central1, and us-west3.
 Note that the placement of clients and replicas has a significant effect on the empirical end-to-end latency.
 Here we opted for what we believe to be a realistic deployment of replicas and clients.

-\Para{Baselines.} We compared \prot{} to 6 BFT protocols.
-PBFT \cite{pbft} and Zyzzyva \cite{zyzzyva} are two well-known leader-based protocols, which we benchmarked using the open-source implementation from ResilientDB~\cite{resdb}.
-Autobahn \cite{autobahn} and Bullshark \cite{bullshark} are two recent high-throughput protocols which are both implemented alongside Hotstuff \cite{hotstuff} in the same Rust framework.
-These implementations assume the clients trust their local replicas to forward requests without tampering, and therefore clients do not sign their requests.
-For a fair comparison, we modified each protocol implementation to add client signatures and replica verifications on each request.
-Finally, we implemented a version of Flutter~\cite{flutterblink} in the same framework as \prot{}, with HMACs instead of signatures for authentication.
+\Para{Baselines.} Autobahn \cite{autobahn} is a recent high-throughput BFT protocol, also implemented in Rust using the same communication and cryptography libraries as \prot{}.
+Note that its implementation assumes clients trust their local replicas to forward requests without tampering, and therefore clients do not sign their requests.
+For a fair comparison, we modified the protocol implementation to add client signatures and replica verifications on each request, as done in other evaluations that use this implementation \cite{chopchop}.

-\Para{Evaluation methods.} We normalized request size across each protocols to 512 bytes, not including signatures and protocol specific headers.
-The implementation of PBFT and Zyzzyva create client-side batches of requests that are treated as a single request for authentication and consensus.
-We simply set the batch size so that the total size of the batches approximates 512 bytes, and report the batches per second as the equivalent throughput.